 I’m losing a lot of hair, am I thinning/going bald?

-While 40% of women will have visible hair loss by the age of 40, seeing more hair in your hairbrush could boil down to something much less concerning.
-I don’t ever take this question lightly, and my first question is does it feel thinner to you?
-If you are uncertain about the answer to this, but have just noticed more hair in the drain when you wash it, then it could well be a simple change in your hair routine that is making it appear that you are losing more hair than usual.
+While it’s true that 40% of women experience visible hair loss by the age of 40, seeing more hair in your brush might not be as alarming as it seems.
+I never take this question lightly, and my first inquiry is: does your hair feel thinner?
+If you’re unsure, but have noticed more strands in the drain when you wash your hair, it could simply be a shift in your routine that’s making it appear as though you’re losing more hair than usual.

 Commonly asked hair question #2